 Photograph of 1968 NAACP Tucson carnival from the Jack Sheaffer photographic collection.

 The Borderlands are both geographical and cultural spaces.
 This fluid space between worlds is a place of cultural wealth that hosts several communities.
-This libguide, the first of many centered on the people of the Borderlands, looks at the experiences of Black people in the Borderlands, from Baja, California to Tamaulipas, Mexico.
+This libguide, the first of many centered on the people of the Borderlands, looks at the experiences of Black people in the Borderlands, from Baja California, Mexico to Tamaulipas, Mexico.

 Origin of the LibGuide